Who takes this test?

 - Stuyvesant High School

+Yes.
 Test proctors will provide English language learners (ELLs) and eligible former ELLs with bilingual mathematics glossaries on the day of the SHSAT.
-The glossaries provide word-to-word translations of key mathematics terms and do not provide definitions.
+The glossaries provide word-to-word translations of key mathematics terms.
+The glossaries do not provide definitions.
 Students are not permitted to bring their own bilingual mathematics glossaries.

 When is this test given?